Michigan vs Saint Louis College Basketball Prediction, Odds, Picks, Best Bets for NCAA Tournament Second Round

 Michigan vs. Saint Louis: Moneyline Betting Stats

-• The Billikens have yet to play as a moneyline underdog of +660 or longer.
+- The Billikens have not played a game this season with moneyline odds of +540 or longer.

 Michigan vs. Saint Louis Head-to-Head Comparison

-• Michigan has a +620 scoring differential, topping opponents by 17.7 points per game.
-It is putting up 87.2 points per game to rank 10th in college basketball and is giving up 69.5 per contest to rank 60th in college basketball.
+- Michigan has a +620 scoring differential, topping opponents by 17.7 points per game.
+It is putting up 87.2 points per game to rank 11th in college basketball and is allowing 69.5 per outing to rank 60th in college basketball.

-• Michigan's leading scorer, Yaxel Lendeborg, ranks 357th in college basketball scoring 14.4 points per game.
+- Michigan's leading scorer, Yaxel Lendeborg, is 357th in the country scoring 14.4 points per game.

-• Morez Johnson Jr. paces the Wolverines with 7.3 rebounds per game (126th in college basketball action).
+- Morez Johnson Jr. averages 7.3 rebounds per game (ranking 126th in college basketball) to lead the Wolverines.

 Sign up for FanDuel Sportsbook and FanDuel Daily Fantasy today!